ThomasB123/Denoising/README.md

 # Non-Local Means Denoising

-The non-local means algorithm was proposed as a simple yet effective image denoising method based on the principle of replacing the colour of a pixel with an average of the colours of ‘similar’ pixels.
+The non-local means algorithm was proposed in [1], as a simple yet effective image denoising method based on the principle of replacing the colour of a pixel with an average of the colours of ‘similar’ pixels.

 Based on independent literature research, and experimentation with the OpenCV implementation of non-local means denoising fastNlMeansDenoisingColored(), write a report containing: